Embark for the adventure of a lifetime on this 72-day, multi-region, international semester course.

 Most College Savings Plans, including the 529 College Savings Plan, may be used to attend an Outward Bound expedition, thanks to a partnership with Western Colorado University.
 Anyone can register – you do not have to be a current Western Colorado University student.
 Registration is easy!
 Click here to learn more.

-Develop outdoor skills.
-Enhance your leadership and communication abilities.
-Strive to increase your knowledge of the environment – all while learning wilderness travel techniques in a variety of stunning environments.
-The ultimate goal of our Gap Year expeditions is to help you develop the confidence, knowledge, and integrity essential for effective leadership.
+Develop outdoor skills, enhance leadership and communication, and gain environmental knowledge in stunning settings.
+The goal of our Gap Year expeditions is to help you develop the confidence, knowledge, and integrity essential for effective leadership.
 Whether you are learning how to safely tie in on belay, deciding as a group how to navigate through new terrain, or setting up a minimum-impact campsite for the evening, you’ll be honing and practicing skills for life.

-What you’ll learn: Examine your personal values and discover more about your true self.
-Hone your technical abilities as you become a master at ropes courses or swiftwater rescue techniques and Wilderness First Aid.
-Numerous certificates are available depending on the course, and up to 18 credit hours can be earned along the way.
+Learn Outdoor Skills: Hone your technical abilities as you become a master at ropes courses or swiftwater rescue techniques and Wilderness First Aid.
+Numerous certificates are available depending on the course, and up to 18 college credit hours can be earned along the way.

 Outward Bound is accredited with the American Gap Association and is the longest running program in this elite group dedicated to providing safe, meaningful and high-caliber educational experiences to students.